 Anyway, x-rays were taken and I learned that I’ve got a sprained left foot and 2 bone spurs that are stabbing into the metatarsal nerves on the top of my foot every time I bear weight on it.
 That’s it… I’m never exercising again.
 I’m clearly allergic to it.
 Let’s eat cookies instead, m’kay?

-These cookies are one of those treats that can be baked up within 30 minutes, giving you an instant lift to heights of chocolate happiness.
-Look at these babies!
+These double chocolate peanut butter oatmeal cookies are one of those healthy cookie recipes that can be baked up quickly, giving you an instant lift to heights of warm cookie happiness.

 - 4 ounces (1 stick) unsalted butter, softened but still cold